 Not a cool way to start a blog post trying to find the benefits of noise, right?

-Jokes apart, noise is incredibily useful for a lot of applications, for example to stimulate the acoustic response of a room to be able to measure it or for a PA system calibration.
-But there are other 'colours' of noise as well, the most popular being pink and brown.
+Jokes apart, noise is incredibly useful for a lot of applications, for example, to stimulate the acoustic response of a room to be able to measure it or for a PA system calibration.
+But there are other 'colors' of noise as well, the most popular being pink and brown.

 Pink noise is psychoacoustically closer to the way we hear, differently from white noise, as it has equal power per octave range and slopes off at 3dB/octave across the frequency spectrum.
 It comes very handy with mixing at the balancing stage because it's a useful ear referencing tool.

-There are a lot of other colours and tastes of noises that I encourage you to investigate on, the most interesting being, in my opinion, black noise (a.k.a. silence).
+There are a lot of other colors and tastes of noises that I encourage you to investigate, the most interesting being, in my opinion, black noise (a.k.a. silence).

 I love the idea that silence is associated with a sound's name because philosophically it alludes to the idea that in nature pure silence never exists (think carefully about it when employing it in your productions, it's an artificial but powerful tool!).

 Before getting into the more fun and less theoretical territory of sound design applications of noise, I wanted to mention an interesting exception that sits in between musical sound and noise: harmonic noise.
-It's a fascinating territory of hearing perception experiments, very important to understand more clearly such topics as consonance and dissonance, harmony etc. Basically harmonic noise is obtained by superimposing different bands of white noise, each centered on an integer multiple of the chosen fundamental frequency.
-In this way you are blending into an hybrid the distinctive characteristics of an harmonic sound (with its harmonic series) with the randomic nature of white noise.
-The interesting fact here is that the narrower the bands, the more 'musical' and with discernible pitch the result, viceversa the broader the bands the more noisey it becomes.
+It's a fascinating territory of hearing perception experiments, very important to understand more clearly such topics as consonance and dissonance, harmony, etc. Basically harmonic noise is obtained by superimposing different bands of white noise, each centered on an integer multiple of the chosen fundamental frequency.
+In this way, you are blending into a hybrid the distinctive characteristics of a harmonic sound (with its harmonic series) with the random nature of white noise.
+The interesting fact here is that the narrower the bands, the more 'musical' and with a discernible pitch the result, and viceversa the broader the bands the more noisy it becomes.

 The following graphs show these two latter cases: